lv042/Weather-Wizard/docs/research_log.md

 Update trying Pocketbase for a bit now, I can say that it is very easy to set up the backend, if you want to use conventional way of using it.
 My plan was using it as a Golang framework.
 That means that Pocketbase will be imported as a proper library and you can extend a lot of the given features.
 But since all of these features are not that important for the Weather Wizard, I should use Pocketbase as a conventional BaaS provider.

-That way my backend setup which I built in PHP would be finished in a few hours:
+That way my backend setup which I built in PHP would be finished in a few days:

+This is my finished setup with Pocketbase:

+### Admin Login

+//Screenshots
+###  Database

+//Screenshots

+###  API

+//Screenshots

+### Traffic monitoring

+### User management

+//Screenshots

-Since my research is focused on the development with Golang, I won't use Pocketbase anymore, since it doesn't seem too beneficial to use it as a Golang framework.
+Since my research is focused on the development with Golang, I won't use Pocketbase anymore, since it doesn't seem to be beneficial to use it as a Golang framework.

+## Pcketbase conclusion

+For the given use case, Pocketbase is not the best choice.
+It is a very interesting project and I would like to use it in the future, but not for this project.
+I'm going to stick with the conventional way of developing a backend with Golang and a database.